zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 ## Types of Nodes

--**Log-on Nodes**: When you initially SSH into hyak when you log on, this is the node you start with.
+- **Log-on Nodes**: When you initially SSH into hyak when you log on, this is the node you start with.
 It handles all the basic operations allowing you to navigate through Hyak, submit jobs, and request access to other nodes.
 These do NOT have a lot of computing power, and should not be used for anything beyond these simple tasks

 - **Build Nodes**: These are nodes that all users have access to.
 They are set aside to help install needed software packages and compile code.
 Because they are often quick to obtain, they are also helpful